richgel999/fpng/README.md

 Here's an example image encoded by fpng (a downsampled version of "bridge" from [here](http://imagecompression.info/test_images/)):
 ![fpng encoded "bridge" image](https://github.com/richgel999/fpng/blob/main/example.png)

-This version of FPNG always uses PNG filter #2 and is limited to only RLE matches (i.e. LZ matches with a match distance of either 3 or 4).
-It's around 5% weaker than the original release, which used LZRW1 parsing.
-(I'll eventually add back in the original parser as an option, but doing that will add more code/complexity to the project.)

-Note the fpng decoder can explictly/purposely only decode PNG files written by fpng, otherwise it returns fpng::FPNG_DECODE_NOT_FPNG (so you can fall back to a general purpose PNG decoder).

 fpng.cpp compression compared to stb_image_write.h: 12-19x faster with roughly 5-11% avg. smaller files.
 fpng.cpp decompression compared to stb_image_write.h: ~3x faster